Francesco Fanciulli

-Francesco Fanciulli (May 29, 1853 — July 17, 1915) was an Italian-born naturalized American band director and composer.
+Francesco Fanciulli (May 29, 1853 – July 17, 1915) was a Grand Duchy of Tuscany-born naturalized American band director and composer.
 Between 1892 and 1897 he led the United States Marine Band.

 Biography

 Francesco Luigi Fanciulli was born in Porto Santo Stefano.
 He learned cornet at a young age and played in a local band.
 Displaying talent, he was sent to study at the Florence Conservatory, where he obtained his diploma.

 At age twenty he became the first cornettist at the Teatro della Pergola in Florence, and in 1875 he obtained a position in the orchestra of the Politeama Fiorentino.
 He was also engaged as a conductor at the Teatro Goldoni, at the Politeama, and at the Teatro Nazionale.
 Through touring Italy, he became known as a horn virtuoso, an opera director and composer.

 In 1876 he emigrated to the United States to teach privately for a wealthy New York family.
 Arriving in New York on September 24, 1876, he also began working as an organist at St. Peter's Church in Brooklyn and as a teacher of piano and singing.
 He composed works for Patrick Gilmore's band.
 Among his compositions was a piece transcribed from his first opera The Voyage of Columbus that Gilmore described as "the most beautiful piece of descriptive music ever written."
 Gilmore's performances of Fanciulli's works led to their popularization.
 In 1885—the year he became a naturalized American—Fanciulli became principal conductor of the Mozart Musical Union, and in the early 1900s he became director of the Lillian Durell Opera Company of Boston.

 In 1892, Fanciulli's reputation increased when he succeeded John Philip Sousa as head of the United States Marine Band.
-He was the fourth Italian-born director of the band, having been preceded by Venerando Pulizzi (1816–17; 1818–27), Joseph Lucchesi (1844–46) and Francis M. Scala (1855–71).
+He was the fourth Italian-born director of the band, having been preceded by Venerando Pulizzi (1816–17; 1818–1827), Joseph Lucchesi (1844–1846) and Francis M. Scala (1855–1871).
 Fanciulli led his first concert on January 20, 1893, and presided over the inauguration of Grover Cleveland on March 4, 1893.
 Under his leadership, the Band won prestigious prizes such as the competition held in 1893 on the occasion of an international gathering of the most important American and European military bands in Hampton Roads.
 Fanciulli led the Band at the unveiling of Grant's Tomb on April 25, 1897.